 Infection in the hair follicle can spread deeper or to surrounding tissues, leading to boils (furuncles or carbuncles ).
 A generalised skin infection called cellulitis can occur sometimes.

-Homeopathic treatment of folliculitis
+Homoeopathic treatment of folliculitis

 • Skin is dry, hot swollen and sensitive.